jhight/jhight/README.md

 ## 👋 Hello!
 I'm a senior engineer at [Slack](https://www.slack.com/).
 I also enjoy building fun things in Golang or Python and tinkering with hardware.
-- 📄 I'm working on Quip, a collaborative document platform integrated into Slack
+- 📄 I'm working on [Quip](https://www.quip.com/), a standalone collaborative document platform that's also integrated into Slack
 - 📹 I've help build Huddles, an audio/video communication tool used by millions
 - 🔭 For fun I'm currently building a chainable HTTP sequence framework in Golang
 - 💬 Ask me about the joys of latency and realtime communication